AdvaithNegi/Spring-MVC-Course-Management-System/README.md

 1. Students can view a list of available Courses along with their details such as Course Duration.
 2. Apply for courses they wish to enroll in.
-3. System notifies students of successful enrollment and provides course-related information.

 # Tools and Technologies used:-
 1. Eclipse IDE